 Hello!
 My name is Maria Xynou.

-I currently work with the Open Observatory of Network Interference (OONI), a free software project that aims to increase transparency of internet censorship around the world.
+I currently have the opportunity to work with the Open Observatory of Network Interference (OONI), a free software project that aims to increase transparency of internet censorship around the world.
+I have worked with OONI since May 2016.

-In my spare time I created Surveillance Without Borders, a resource that illustrates the global reach of surveillance based on the classification and visualization of the Snowden revelations.
-This project has been featured in 2 books (Guerre di rete and A Field Guide to the Snowden Files), as well as in the Signals exhibition.
+In my spare time (several years ago) I independently created Surveillance Without Borders, a resource that illustrates the global reach of surveillance based on the classification and visualization of the Snowden revelations.
+This project has been featured in 2 books (Guerre di rete and A Field Guide to the Snowden Files), as well as in Berlin’s Signals exhibition.

 Before getting sucked into the digital world, I used to be a ballerina.